-There are two ways of promoting your photos: with direct links
+There are two ways of promoting your photos: with direct links or with referral links.

 1. Direct links will help you sell more and will help Dreamstime too, by enhancing your visibility in search engines, as my colleague Clif previously explained here.
 We live in a digital world, powered by search engines, and direct links are more useful for your images in search engines' rankings than referral links.

 2. Referral links may help you earn more, by referring users to Dreamstime, and getting 10% of what they spend or sell, for 3 years.
 It's also a good way of measuring the success of your promoting activity.

 I know it's hard to choose between these two ways, but my advice is to try both.
 Alternate referral links with direct links and you will certainly win, one way or another.
 You can even include both referral and direct links in the same place, using this method: if you plan to include a referral link somewhere on your own website or blog, you can make the referral link more visible (maybe using bold letters or even including a large button, something like "download image here") and still provide a credit line, using a direct link, somewhere at the end of the article or at the end of the gallery.
 I repeat, this works best on your own website or blog.